WebthreeDev/zfgshill/index2.md

 <a class="btn" href="https://twitter.com/intent/tweet?text=Yessir!
 The right time for the right movement.
 There not a project today as bullish as the %23ZeroFvcksGiven $ZFG %23ZFG.
 Where is your money going to work harder than right here!
 IMO there is no other.  linktr.ee/thezfg">Tweet This</a>

 <div id="shill6" ><pre style="white-space: pre-wrap;">
-If you're collecting Gems, put this on your list. $ZFG V2 is going to the moon soon!
+If you're collecting Gems, put this on your list. $ZFG V2 is going to the moon!
 This project will take off with or without you. #ZFG V2, will once again impact the space with very special features.
-DYOR, and come join the team!
-Don't miss it! linktr.ee/thezfg #ZFGeneration #1000xgem #ETH #ZEROFVCKSGIVEN
+DYOR, & come join the team!
+Don't miss it! linktr.ee/thezfg #ZFGeneration
 </pre></div>
 <input type="button" class="copy-text btn" data-clipboard-target="#shill6" value="Copy">
-<a class="btn" href="https://twitter.com/intent/tweet?text=If you're collecting Gems, put this on your list. $ZFG V2 is going to the moon soon!
-This project will take off with or without you. %23ZFG V2, will once again impact the space with very special features.
-DYOR, and come join the team!
-Don't miss it! linktr.ee/thezfg%0d%0d&hashtags=ZFGeneration,1000xgem,ETH,ZEROFVCKSGIVEN">Tweet This</a>
+<a class="btn" href="https://twitter.com/intent/tweet?text=If you're collecting Gems, put this on your list. $ZFG V2 is going to the moon!
+This project will take off with or without you. #ZFG V2, will once again impact the space with very special features.
+DYOR, & come join the team!
+Don't miss it! linktr.ee/thezfg%0d%0d&hashtags=ZFGeneration">Tweet This</a>

 ⚠️ After you make a tweet, share your link in the main TG chat for others to like and comment!